lydiadunning/food-plan/README.md

 ## Next Steps in Development

 ### Now
-* Update tests to reflect data model changes.
+* Update queries in the frontend code.
+* Rethink structure of queries in frontend code.
+* Update terms and variable names in frontend code.
+* Add user authentication to frontend code

 ### Next
-* Update queries in the frontend code.
 * Ensure all endpoints used for current frontend functionality are present and work as expected.
 * Add UseReduce in frontend to streamline tracking what the user sees and how they got there.